SourenaGameStudio/SourenaEngine/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : KGE Project Overview
+    STATIC LIBRARY : Sourena Engine Project Overview
 ========================================================================

-AppWizard has created this KGE library project for you.
+AppWizard has created this Sourena Engine library project for you.
 No source files were created as part of your project.

-KGE.vcproj
+SourenaEngine.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the